 Therefore: people starting eating more food at the turn of the century and consequently got fat.

-You’ll notice from the first link that the average weights of men from 1840-1906 were only slightly liower than the weights of 1955–and considering that men got taller on average during that period, it makes perfect sense.
-Plus it was only the young men who weighed a bit more in 1955.
-The older men and the women actually were lower in 1955 than in previous decades.
+You’ll notice from the first link that the average weights of men from 1840-1906 were only slightly lower than the weights of 1955–and considering that men got taller on average during that period, even that difference is meaningless.
+Plus, it was only the young men who weighed a bit more in 1955.
+The older men and the women actually weighed less in 1955 then in previous decades.

-Contrast that with a comparison from 1960 to today, where the average man is 20 pounds heavier than his 1960 counterpart, despite gaining only about 1 1/2 inches of average height.
-Women gained about 1 inch of height, but 24 pounds of extra average weight.
+Contrast that with a comparison from 1960 to today, where the average man is 20 pounds heavier than his 1960 counterpart, despite gaining only 1 1/2 inches of average height.
+Women gained about 1 inch of height but 24 pounds of extra average weight.

 I wonder what it could be?

 As you can see from the second linked graph, and many others freely available on the web, Americans didn’t start really snarfing down lots more calories until after 1970, and particularly after 1977.